 - 70% of the French population is willing to book a teleconsultation if their GP or healthcare provider proposes it.

-These numbers show ‘The impossible is often the untried’ (J.Goodwin) certainly applies here.
+These figures show that the saying ‘The impossible is often the untried’ (J.Goodwin) clearly applies.

 La French healthcare tech

-Thus, it’s not entirely unexpected that Sifted, the European startup-blog of Financial Times, recently speaks of the ‘French tech revolution’: France is a frontrunner in telehealth, but also in other tech sectors.
+Thus, it’s not entirely unexpected that Sifted, the European startup-blog of Financial Times, recently speaks of the ‘French tech revolution (pdf)’: France is a frontrunner in telehealth, but also in other tech sectors.

 Here are 3 of the most important teleconsultation platforms in France:

 - Doctolib is one of the three most used digital health tools on the international scene.
 It offers a fully integrated teleconsultation service equipment to physicians and other HCP, making it possible for them to gain quality of life and comfort too.
 Worldwide, it has over 35 million users now.